mjordan/get_islandora_content/README.md

 </modsCollection>
 ```

 ## To do

 * Confirm that the filenames are suitable for use by Migrate Plus
 * More, better error handling
-* Ability to harvest multiple collections at one time`
 * Ability to limit harvest to objects whose OBJs are of specific MIME types
 * Ability to specify datastreams other than OBJ, per content model